Got Questions?

 A : If you are considering to acquire the Lite Edition (MP3), read this first ...
 The short answer is that unless you have the Standard or Premium Edition of the same course, don't get the Lite Edition just yet.
 Here is the longer answer.
 With the Rapid Learning System, there are two levels of learning materials:

 - Secondary Level: There are two optional learning components (1) Audio MP3 Tutorials x24 (2) Printable Tutorials x24.
 These are for enhancement learning, not for core learning.
-Audio listening is an alternative way to further reinforce what you have learned from the visual tutorials from the primary study.
+Audio listening is an alternative way to further reinforce what you have learned from the visual tutorials.
 Audio is for learning-on-the-go, itself alone is NOT an optimal core study tool.
-The reason is rather simple - chemistry, biology or physics are really visual science, which is best learned visually.
+The reason is rather simple - chemistry, biology or physics is really a visual science, which is best learned visually.
 The MP3 plus the printables are available from our Lite Edition.
 Get the Lite Edition, if you have already owned the Standard or Premium Edition.

-The Platinum Edition is the best package with all five components in DVD (Premium + Lite), using all learning channels of visual, audictory, hands-on and reading, combine together to achieve the deep learning and rapid mastery of 24-chapter contents.
-For all edition comparison chart, go to:
+The Platinum Edition is the best package with all five components in DVD (Premium + Lite).
+You will use all learning channels of visual, auditory, hands-on and reading, and combine together to achieve the deep learning and rapid mastery of 24-chapter contents.
+For all edition comparison chart, go to All Edition Feature Comparison Chart.

 Section C: Chemistry Courses